vanvalenlab/deepcell-toolbox/README.md

 # Developer instructions

-First, follow the instructions for [`deepcell-tf`](https://github.com/vanvalenlab/deepcell-tf).
+Feel free to use your preferred developer tools.
+Here is a simple workflow using standard tools.

-Then, from the `deepcell-toolbox` checkout, run:
+From the `deepcell-toolbox` checkout, run:

 ```bash
 python3.10 -m venv .venv